Esetobore/My-Resume/README.md

 </p>

 ## Libraries Used
-* All libraries included can be seen below:
+* All libraries except for the default included can be seen below:
 <a href="https://lottiefiles.com/blog/working-with-lottie/getting-started-with-lottie-animations-in-android-app">
 	LottieFiles
 </a>